-Council levies Differential General Rates, which means that the amount of General Rates payable for any property depends upon:
+Council levies Differential General Rates, which means that the amount of general rates payable for any property depends upon:

-- > the land's unimproved capital value or site value as advised by Department of Natural Resources Mines and Energy (DNRME); and - > the Differential General Rating Category that Council gives to the land.
+- the land's unimproved capital value or site value as advised by the Department of Resources; and - the Differential General Rating Category that Council gives to the land.

-All land within Townsville is assigned to a Differential General Rating Category based upon the Primary Land Use Code assigned by DNRME and the additional criteria of:
+All land within Townsville is given to a Differential General Rating Category based upon the primary Land Use Code assigned by the Department of Resources and the additional criteria of:

-- the City Plan (that is, the current Townsville City Council Planning Scheme); - > the availability of services to the land; - > whether the land is occupied as a principal place of residence; and - > whether any attribute of the land (including the status of the land under the Planning Scheme) is likely to contribute to increased costs for Council, whether at the land or elsewhere.
+- the City Plan (that is, the current Townsville City Council Planning Scheme); - the availability of services to the land; - whether the land is occupied as a principal place of residence; and - whether any attribute of the land (including the status of the land under the Planning Scheme) is likely to contribute to increased costs for Council, whether at the land or elsewhere.

-The Differential General Rating Categories are described later in this Rating Category Statement.
+The Differential General Rating Categories are described later in this Schedule of Rates and Charges.

-The Differential General Rating Category of your Land The Differential General Rating Category of your land is shown on the first page of your Rates Notice.
+The Differential General Rating Category of your Land

+The Differential General Rating Category of your land is shown on the second page of your Rates Notice.